We measure our success by our clients'

 We do not seek headlines, and love it when the hard work of our clients is publicly acknowledged.

 Here is an indicative list of accomplishments our clients have earned:

-- We worked with the delivery assurance team of a large, global applications outsourcing firm.
-(Click the logo and page down to 2002 to read about the Balanced Scorecard Process) Its contracts
+- We worked with the delivery assurance team of a large, global applications outsourcing firm, formerly Computer Sciences Corp.
+(CSC) and now called DXC.technology.
+Its contracts

 guarantee savings.
 In order to calculate the savings that will be promised, we helped our client develop an